 USAID Support to Develop Women’s Land Rights Task Force

-Following the recommendations of the women’s land rights report, Landesa oversaw establishment of a Women’s Land Rights Task force, co-chaired by the Ministry of Gender and Development and the Land Commission.
-The Task Force has provided critical inputs into the land policy process, ensuring that land administration regulations, rules, and procedures are consistent with statutory protections for women’s property rights, and working to ensure that women in rural areas have a voice in the policy process.
+Landesa oversaw the establishment of a Women’s Land Rights Task force, co-chaired by the Ministry of Gender and Development and the Land Commission.
+The Task Force has provided critical inputs to the land policy process, ensuring that land administration regulations, rules, and procedures are consistent with statutory protections for women’s property rights, and working to ensure women in rural areas have a voice in the policy process.
 Partners: TetraTech/ARD and USAID (September 2012 to December 2013).